 Pass-through entities include:

 As you can see, a big benefit of setting up your business as a pass-through entity is that it makes everything simpler when it comes to taxes.
-Business owners can combine their personal and business income for tax purposes, with all business profits only being taxed once.
+Business owners can combine their personal and business income for tax purposes, with business profits only being taxed once.

 Types of Taxes for Small Businesses